 - Additional hardware, such as screws, rods, or cages

 Additionally, the iFuse Implants can be utilizeded in the presence of lumbar fusion devices, and they create a stronger construct that is 3 times more resistant to shear forces, and nearly 4 times more resistant to bending forces than cannulated titanium screws.23

 Other minimally invasive sacroiliac joint fusion or fixation devices have been cleared for use in the U.S. and/or EU, using cannulated titanium or hydroxyapatite coated screws.
 Traditional open fusion techniques require bone grafting and a period of non-weightbearing.
 Though there is currently no published data on the iFuse sacroiliac joint fusion procedure, clinical studies are currently underway.

-The iFuse System is intended for sacroiliac joint fusion for conditions including sacroiliac joint disruptions and degenerative sacroiliitis.
+The iFuse Implant System is intended for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
 As with all surgical procedures and permanent implants, there are risks and considerations associated with surgery and use of the iFuse Implant.
 Please review the iFuse Instructions For Use for a complete discussion of contraindications, warnings, precautions, and risks.